 In determining whether an independent contractor should have been classified as an employee, both the state and federal government consider factors such as:

 State and federal law provide remedies for workers whose employers don’t play by the rules.
 However, the mix of administrative proceedings and litigation can be complex and confusing.
 If you feel that your employer is violating your rights by misclassifying you, failing to pay you according to the law, or denying you appropriate meal breaks and rest periods, talk to an experienced employment lawyer right away.

-Call (844) 934-1245 now to schedule a free consultation with one of our Los Angeles wage & hour violation attorneys.
+Reach out to us now online or Call (800) 437-7991 to schedule a free consultation with one of our Los Angeles wage & hour violation attorneys.